PranavBhatia/pranavbhatia.github.io-ab/README.md

 You then also need to add the import from `@angular/forms`  in the app.module.ts file:

 `import { FormsModule } from '@angular/forms';`

+### Info about Renderer
+We can use the Angular Renderer class to change the style of a HTML element.
+As a good practice, we should use the Renderer for any DOM manipulations.

+Of course, we can do more than simply change the styling of an element via setStyle().
+Learn more about the available Renderer methods [here](https://angular.io/api/core/Renderer2).